VladPodilnyk/shortly/README.md

 #### Running locally
 There are a few ways to play with Shortly on your local machine.
-The first one is a bit complicated and requires from you to have `Golang toolchain`, `make` and `tailwindcss` to be installed.
+The first one is a bit complicated and requires from you to have [Golang toolchain](https://go.dev/doc/install), [make](https://www.gnu.org/software/make/), [TailwindCSS](https://tailwindcss.com/docs/installation) and [entr](https://github.com/eradman/entr) to be installed.
 In case this works for you, use `make help` to list available commands and actions in the repo.

 The second option is to use `deploy/Dockerfile`.
 This one requires from you to have